 10. Parodontax Toothpaste for Bleeding Gums and Gingivitis

-If you have bleeding gum or gingivitis, Paradontax is here to improve your oral health and whiten your teeth.
+Paradontax is here to improve oral health and whiten teeth if you have bleeding gum or gingivitis.
 It protects the seal between your teeth and gums and also prevents bleeding.

-Paradontax employs stannous fluoride, a type of antibacterial fluoride, to destroy the bacteria that cause plaque, gingivitis, and sensitivity in addition to fighting cavities.
+Paradontax employs stannous fluoride, an antibacterial fluoride, to destroy the bacteria that cause plaque, gingivitis, sensitivity, and fight cavities.

 FAQs on Whitening Toothpaste

 Technically, yes.
-Since many of these products whiten by scrubbing your teeth with abrasives or using peroxide to fade stains.
-These can wear away enamel and cause sensitivity, but typically only if you’re using them inappropriately.
+Since many of these products whiten by scrubbing your teeth with abrasives or using peroxide to fade stains, these can wear away enamel and cause sensitivity, but typically only if you misuse them.

-The American Dental Association recommends that you discuss using whitening toothpaste with your dentist as each patient’s unique needs are different.
+The American Dental Association recommends that you discuss using whitening toothpaste with your dentists.
+Each patient’s unique needs are different.

 When teeth whitening is done professionally by a dentist, there will be little or less harm.

-Whitening toothpaste eliminates the stains on the surface of the tooth rather than actually changing the color of the tooth itself.
+Whitening toothpaste eliminates the stains on the tooth’s surface rather than changing the tooth’s color.

 Conclusion